 If you request an NHS COVID Pass letter, the letter you receive will be in English.

-You can get information about what the letter tells you in other languages and alternative formats.
+You can request a leaflet about the content of the letter and what it tells you in other languages and alternative formats.

 Braille and large print